 Trials and Careers

 After the war, American, British and – later – Soviet rocket experts secured the construction plans and components of the A4 rocket found in the Mittelwerk.
 During the same period, Allied investigation committees worked to shed light on the crimes committed in the Mittelbau camps.
-In the Bergen-Belsen Trial of 1946, a British court passed sentence on several members of the SS who had gone from Mittelbau-Dora to Bergen-Belsen in April 1945.
+In the Bergen-Belsen Trial of 1946 in the German town of Lüneburg, a British military court passed sentence on several members of the SS who had gone from Mittelbau-Dora to Bergen-Belsen in April 1945.

 The largest trial against perpetrators from the Mittelbau-Dora concentration camp took place in Dachau in 1947.
 Eighteen members of the SS and kapos as well as Georg Rickhey, the former general director of the Mittelwerk factory, stood trial in the American military proceedings.
 In addition to one death sentence and several long-term prison sentences, there were also a number of acquittals, including that of Rickhey.